GNOME's Text Editor gedit 'No Longer Maintained', Needs New Developers

 Re: (Score:2)

-Patience is a virtue (Score:3, Funny)
+Patience is a virtue (Score:4, Funny)

 Just wait for systemd-geditd